dwaldo/GettingAndCleaningData/codebook.md

 The original data was grouped into a training set (21 subjects) and a training data set (9 subjects).
-Each of these groups contained 3 files listing subject, activities, and 561 measurements, and 2947 observations.
+Each of these groups contained 3 files listing subject, activities, and 561 features, and 2947 observations.
 More details can be found in these files in `UCI HAR Dataset` sub-directory of the archive listed above: